Hypertrophic Cardiomyopathy Center

 View Profile

-Dr. Towbin serves as executive co-director of Le Bonheur’s Heart Institute, chief of Pediatric Cardiology for Le Bonheur Children's Hospital and the University of Tennessee Health Science Center and is the Bob and Paula McEniry Endowed Chair of Cardiology.
+Dr. Towbin serves as executive co-director of Le Bonheur’s Heart Institute, and is the Bob and Paula McEniry Endowed Chair of Cardiology.
 Dr Towbin is also medical director of cardiomyopathy, heart failure, mechanical circulatory support (ventricular assist devices [VADs]), cardio-oncology, cardio-hematology and heart transplant at Le Bonheur Children's Hospital, the University of Tennessee Health Science Center and St. Jude Children's Research Hospital.
 Dr. Towbin specializes in diagnostic and therapeutic advances for cardiomyopathies (heart muscle disease), heart failure, heart transplantation and cardiovascular genetics.
 His research work and clinical expertise in pediatric heart failure, which has generated over 580 published manuscripts, is internationally known, and he is widely considered a leader in pediatric cardiology specifically in the area of cardiomyopathy care for children.
 Dr. Towbin is certified by the American Board of Pediatrics with a cardiology subspecialty.

 $doctor.name